genderkit/genderkit/_resources/gender-services.md

 {% endcapture %}
 {% include gender-clinics tag="Gender Clinics" icon="pound" title="Paid UK-based services" free=false referrals=true description=gic-description %}

+Note that while some services will see patients younger than 18 for an assessment, not all will offer hormone therapy.
+You may wish to contact services to find out if they are willing to prescribe to under 18s before paying money to a service.

 ### Other services

 Other services that may be of interest to people in the UK include: